 Perhaps you’ve experienced the disappointment of carefully crafting an email or cover letter asking for a meeting only to get no response or turned down.
-In fact, all too often these messages are not even read, because the email subject line or the content doesn’t resonate or the message is too dense.
+In fact, all too often these messages are not even read, because the email subject line or the content doesn’t resonate or the message is too densely worded.
 Clients who have applied the following nine rules, however, have seen big improvements in their email response rates.

 1. Make your letter easily scannable